YettiPowered/api-docs/sections/authentication_with_oauth2.md

 3. If the user wasn't logged in to their Yetti site, they will be presented with a standard admin login form.
 Once logged in, they may or may not see the approval screen as above depending on whether or not your app has already been approved.
 Either way, once approved, they will also be redirected back to your app with a `code` parameter in the query string.

-3. Exchange the code for an access token.
+Step 3.
+Exchange the code for an access token.

 Once the user has arrived back at your application, you need to do a couple of things: